awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

 If both user and database connection limits apply, an unused connection slot must be available that is within both limits when a user attempts to connect\.

 SESSION TIMEOUT *limit*
 The maximum time in seconds that a session remains inactive or idle\.
 The range is 60 seconds \(one minute\) to 1,728,000 seconds \(20 days\)\.
 If no session timeout is set for the user, the cluster setting applies\.
-For more information, see [ Quotas and limits in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [ Quotas and limits in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/amazon-redshift-limits.html) in the *Amazon Redshift Management Guide*\.
 When you set the session timeout, it's applied to new sessions only\.
 To view information about active user sessions, including the start time, user name, and session timeout, query the [STV\_SESSIONS](r_STV_SESSIONS.md) system view\.
 To view information about user\-session history, query the [STL\_SESSIONS](r_STL_SESSIONS.md) view\.
 To retrieve information about database users, including session\-timeout values, query the [SVL\_USER\_INFO](r_SVL_USER_INFO.md) view\.